gothinkster/dojo-realworld-example-app/README.md

 # How it works

-Dojo 2 RealWorld using @dojo/widget-core, @dojo/routing and @dojo/stores
+Dojo 2 RealWorld using @dojo/widget-core, @dojo/routing and @dojo/stores.

+For more information on Dojo 2 visit [dojo.io](https://dojo.io)

 # Getting started